-This unit acts as a basic introduction to the Technical Award in Residential Letting and Property Management.
-It covers issues of health and safety and security issues, both within your workplace and also outside your office, for example when you are showing potential tenants around properties.
+This unit acts as a basic introduction to the Technical Award in Sale of Residential Property.
+It covers issues of health and safety and security issues, both within your workplace (either in a regular estate agency office or in a sales office on a new homes site) and also outside your office, for example when you are showing potential buyers around properties for sale.

-It then moves on to consider some basic aspects of general law which impact on the provision of letting agency services, and finishes with some basic facts about land and property law which are useful within a letting agency context.
+It then moves on to consider some basic aspects of general law which impact on the provision of estate agency services and new home sales, and finishes with some basic facts about land and property law useful within an estate agency context.